fauxneticien/13to33/_posts/2025-02-22-spanish-to-english-dictionary-1.md

 ## Your first dictionary entry

-We're just about to create our first dictionary entry for the Spanish word *casa* (home).
+We're just about to create our first dictionary entry for the Spanish word *casa* (house).
 As common in many dictionaries, we're going to use consistent ordering and formatting to concisely display various information related to a given word.
 Say we want the entries to look like: